briansteffens/rm-lib/docs/MessageCtf.md

     string message     - The actual message data
 ```

-##Categories section
+## Categories section

 The categories section defines the categories and subcategories available
 for organizing messages.

 This section begins with a uint giving one less than the total number of
 categories to follow.
 So a '9' actually means 10 categories are in the list
 (0-9).

 Next is the list of categories.
 Each category begins with a string of the
-category id and name separated by an underscore (Ex: "2_Skills").
+category id and name separated by an underscore (Ex: `2_Skills`).

 This is followed by a uint giving one less than the total number of
 subcategories in this category.

 The subcategories are then listed.
 Each subcategory is a single string with
-the subcategory id and name separated by an underscore (Ex: "7_Kitara").
+the subcategory id and name separated by an underscore (Ex: `7_Kitara`).